SarahFowler73/Hacker-News-Redesign/README.md

 - "saving" items in local session state
 - paginating through more results

 It was started using Create React App, uses ReactQuery for fetching, Redux for appstate management, Styled Components for styling, and React Router for routing.
+Computation and data munging is done with fp-ts, which might be a little unfamiliar, but is like a very well-typed Ramda or lodash.

 ## Prerequisites